What is the difference between a bench trial and a jury trial?

 The decision to take a case to trial is complicated.
 Wisely choosing between a bench or jury trial and if it is in your best interest takes decades of experience.

-Bench vs. Jury Trial – What is in your best interest?
+What type of trial is in your best interest?

-A bench trial takes place in front of a judge only; there is no jury involved.
-This means the judge makes all the decisions regarding the facts, law, and procedure and if the evidence and/or testimony presented is believable.
+A bench trial takes place in front of a judge only; no jury is involved.
+The judge makes all the decisions regarding the facts, law, and procedure in a bench trial.

-It is important to know about the judge that will be deciding the case.
+It is important to know about the judge deciding the case.
 What is that judge’s history?
-Has he or she made more decisions favorable to the prosecution than the defense?
-Is that judge sympathetic or difficult?
-It will take the experience of a criminal defense attorney that practices before that judge to properly advise you.
+Have they made more decisions favorable to the prosecution than the defense?
+Is that judge sympathetic or harsh?
+It will take the experience of a criminal defense attorney that practices before that judge to advise you properly.

 A bench trial can be beneficial when people want a speedy resolution to a legal matter.
 Bench trials are also good ideas if the issues in the case are so numerous that a jury could confuse the important with the unimportant.
-Judges are able to “cut to the chase” and filter out the unimportant.
-They can also be useful in particularly complex cases that a jury might not understand.
+Judges can “cut to the chase” and filter out the unimportant.
+They can also be helpful in particularly complex cases that a jury might not understand.

 In a jury trial, a jury is made up of members of the community.
-It is so important a concept in the United States that it was included in the Constitution.
-The Founding Fathers felt it was better for a person charged with a crime to have his or her guilt decided by a group of peers and not a representative of a government they were reluctant to trust.
-So, giving up your right to a jury trial is a big deal and should only be done with great care and with proper consultation.
-This is why if you do decide to have a Bench Trial the court will ask you a series of questions to determine if you are giving up your right to a jury trial voluntarily.
+The concept of a jury trial is so essential that it is included in the U.S. Constitution.
+The Founding Fathers felt it was better for a person charged with a crime to have a group of their peers and not a government representative decide that person’s fate.
+So, giving up your right to a jury trial is a big deal and should only be done with great care and proper consultation.
+If you decide to have a Bench Trial, the court will ask you a series of questions to determine if you are giving up your right to a jury trial voluntarily.

-The drawbacks to jury trials are that they are time-consuming and expensive and jurors may not always follow the law, instead of rendering verdicts based on emotions.
+The drawbacks to jury trials are that they are time-consuming and expensive, and jurors may not always follow the law.
+In tragic, publicity, and sensitive cases, juries can sometimes render verdicts based on emotions.

 Consult a Michigan Criminal Defense Attorney

 Choosing a bench or jury trial is just one of many decisions a person dealing with a criminal charge must make.
-It is important that you speak to a criminal defense attorney that specializes in litigation and trials that can discuss your situation with you and advise you of the steps you should take to resolve the matter in the best possible way.
-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of courtroom and trial experience in the Federal, Wayne, Oakland, and Macomb court, as well as statewide.
+It would be best if you speak to a criminal defense attorney specializing in litigation and trials that can discuss your situation with you and advise you of the steps you should take to resolve the matter in the best possible way.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of courtroom and trial experience in Wayne, Oakland, and Macomb courts, federal courts, and various courts statewide.